-Straight Talk connects Aboriginal and Torres Strait Islander women with the political system and builds the capacity of women as change makers.
-With a focus on practical tools and confidence, Straight Talk brings people together to share, learn and be effective in making a difference.
+Straight Talk connects Aboriginal and Torres Strait Islander women with Australia’s political system, building their capacity as change makers.
+With a focus on practical tools, connection and confidence, Straight Talk empowers First Nations women to make positive change through political and public engagement.